 Scouringrush horsetail and ballhead waterleaf are found in the canyon near the creek where springs emerge from the earth to join cottonwood creek.
 Scouringrush horsetail can be used as a sandpaper or polishing material.
 It is a homeopathic diuretic that can be boiled and drank to treat venereal disease.
 You can cook and eat the ballhead waterleaf greens and roots.
 Hollyleaved Barberry roots can be used to make yellow dye.
 The berries can be used to make purple dye, wine or jelly and is used to treat indigestion.
 Sagebrush buttercups and small bluebells cover the grassy hills along with these tiny flower clusters we have yet to identify.
 There are wild strawberries we found while transplanting the saplings so we put those in the greenhouse to disperse around the property in the near future.
 In addition to the native plants, we are mixing our own food forest seed mix of cover crops, perennials, fruit and nut trees.
 Some of the seeds include pinto beans, mustard, buckwheat, fennel, dill, peanuts, amaranth, black beans, peas, radishes, marigolds, sorghum, carrots, potatoes, and a wildflower mix.
 Also, we will be planting grapes, raspberries, strawberries, blueberries, currants, cherry, pear, and apple trees.
 The main nut trees will be black walnut, chestnut, pine nut and hazelnut.
 We are researching seeds to grow specifically for making chicken, rabbit, sheep, goat and dog feed.
 More on that to come.
 We are exciting to get to work!

 Since there are SO many things we want to do and only so much time in a season we decided to hold off on our large earthship for the time being and instead build a “practice” earthship.
 The one we are building will be 200 sq. ft., totally off-grid, and located on the hill just east of where we want our future home to be.
 It will likely end up being the first aquaponics greenhouse on the property, but I’m sure it will see many uses.
 It seems wiser for us to learn all the principles of building an earthship through this small scale project before we dive into a multi-year building project.
-We want our home to perfect, just the way we envision it, and that will take time, practice, and patience to accomplish.
+We want our home to be perfect, just the way we envision it, and that will take time, practice, and patience to accomplish.
 We learned as we built the tiny house that everything takes longer than you think it will and building a house is exhausting no matter how TINY it is!
 We will still share all that we learn as we embark on the tiny earthship build (aka “ET”).
 So far the hole is dug and three tires have been leveled and pounded with dirt.
 Hopefully, this project will be completed over the course of this summer and give us a much better idea of how the bigger build will go.
 This also frees up more time for us to work on developing the garden and food forest.
 What do you wish you had time to do?
 As Nahko would say… Wake your dreams into realities. ❤

 P.S.
 Please show love for your Mother Earth tomorrow and everyday there after.
 She cares for you deeply and would appreciate some respect.